josangelATM/ExpressBox/readme.md

  - User: Marshal4
  - Password: 12345

-And this as a admin:
+And this as an admin:

  - User: admin1
  - Password 12345

 Its ok, all the data its fictitious data.

-If you have any tips, bugs, or whatever, feel free to email me to: joseangel19.lol@gmail.com
+If you have any tips, bugs or whatever, feel free to email me to: joseangel19.lol@gmail.com

 PD.: If you dont want to die, dont try to open in Mobile... its not Responsive Design... yet.